 Business Casual

-You will be meeting with public officials and other guests at certain points of the trip where business-casual attire is most appropriate, such as collared shirt and slacks/skirts.
-Look for the icon in the "Day-to-Day Schedule".
+You will be meeting with public officials and other guests at certain points of the trip where business casual attire is most appropriate, such as collared shirt and slacks/skirts.
+Prepare 1-2 sets of business-appropriate attire.

 Medication